frictionlessdata/frictionlessdata.io/doc/vision.md

 There's too much friction working with data - friction getting data, friction processing data, friction sharing data.

-This friction stops people doing stuff: stops them creating, sharing, collaborating, and using data - especially amongst more distributed communities.
+This friction stops people: stops them creating, sharing, collaborating, and using data - especially amongst more distributed communities.

 It kills the cycles of find, improve, share that would make for a dynamic, productive and *attractive* (open) data ecosystem.